 When will I receive my EZ?

-Our current lead time before shipping is around ten days.
+Our current lead time before shipping is around three weeks.

 For most of the year, it takes us around ten days to custom-make your keyboard to order and ship it out to you.
 Most of that time is spent in manufacturing and quality control — actual shipping is very fast, via courier.

-Around Chinese New Year (February), our production employees in Taiwan get time off for the holiday.
-This affects our lead time -- orders made in February can take up to three weeks to ship.
+Around Chinese New Year (Late January, in 2020), our production employees in Taiwan get time off for the holiday.
+This affects our lead time -- orders made around this time can take up to three weeks to ship.
 We'd rather take longer to ship a keyboard than make our employees work through the holidays. :) After Chinese New Year there's a period where we need to catch up on the lead time.

 If you think your keyboard should have shipped but you did not yet get an email with tracking information, you can always write us and ask.